 In 2013, Liberty Reserve was targeted by US prosecutors, who charged seven people with a number of offences including money laundering and operating an unlicensed financial transaction company.
 The indictment alleged that Liberty Reserve was involved in laundering US$6 billion, the largest international money laundering case.

 It was alleged that Liberty Reserve had more than 1 million users worldwide and processed more than 12 million transactions a year.
 According to the indictment, the Liberty Reserve digital currency platform was favoured for its money laundering service for carders, hackers and other cybercriminals in the digital underground who used it to transfer money around the world effortlessly and anonymously.

 Mr Arthur Budovsky Belanchuk the founder of Liberty Reserve pleaded guilty in January 2016 to laundering more than $250 million in criminal proceeds.
-Mr Budovsky will be sentenced in May and faces a maximum sentence of 20 years in prison.
+In May 2016 Mr Budovsky was sentenced to 20 years imprisonment.

 The Liberty Reserve CTO, Mr Mark Marmilev was sentenced to 5 years imprisonment after he pleaded to conspiring to operate a money transmitting business that failed to comply with federal registration requirements.

 Silk Road was created in February 2011 as a Bitcoin based online black market selling a wide array of products, but most notoriously known as a platform for selling illegal drugs.
 Online users were able to browse the website anonymously and securely without potential traffic monitoring.